ElAwbery/MIT-6.00.1x/README.md

   </kbd>
 </p>

 I got 96% for the mid-term exam and 99% for the final.
-Overall course grade 98%.

 I document the [second part](https://www.edx.org/course/introduction-computational-thinking-data-mitx-6-00-2x-7) of this MIT online undergraduate course in my github repository [MIT 6.00.2x](https://github.com/ElAwbery/MIT-6.00.2x) (Introduction to computational thinking and data science.)